anroots/kohana-commoneer/guide/commoneer/assets.md

     Assets::use_css('reset'); // A normal CSS file

     Assets::use_script(array('modal', 'jquery')); // Load some scripts in the dashboard too

+	Assets::preset('date_scripts'); // Include the preset 'date_scripts' that might contain several styles and/or scripts

 For `use_css()`, `use_script()` and `use_style()` to work you must first specify the include paths in *config/assets.php*.